Affinage

 4. 2013 High

-Evidence Alternative splicing analysis, GST pull-down, in vitro proacrosin autoactivation assay, and immunolocalization in mouse spermatids and sperm
+Evidence GST pull-down, in vitro proacrosin autoactivation assay, immunolocalization, RT-PCR, and Western blot in mouse

 PMID:23426433